COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 #### Variables

 This module does not define specific variables as input, but variable interpolation is supported in the command and target definitions.
-It has the following output variables:
+It has `one` output variable of type string (see the `__soarca_ssh_result__`).
+If you want to use the output variable in your next step you will need to define a variable in your playbook as `step or playbook variabel` that is of the same type.
+Also you need to specify an `out_args` key see `__your_step_output_variable__` in the example.
+Note you can only use `one out_arg key` for this capability.

 ```json
 {